MorganTheTechEthusiast/annita-website/CONTEXT.md

 ## Design & Branding

-- **Logo:** A sleek, stylized “A” wrapped in interconnected cycles, symbolizing unity and the powerful connection between Africa and the world.
+- **Logo:** A sleek, stylized "A" wrapped in interconnected cycles, symbolizing unity and the powerful connection between Africa and the world.
-- **Imagery:** Real, raw, and relatable visuals capturing Africa’s youth, vibrancy, and diverse cultures.
+- **Imagery:** Real, raw, and relatable visuals capturing Africa's youth, vibrancy, and diverse cultures.
 - **Typography:**
   - **Primary:** _Poppins_ – Modern, open-source, and innovative.
   - **Secondary:** _Zen Dots_ – A serif typeface that adds elegance and sophistication.
 - **Color Palette:** Bold and warm earthy tones accented with electric hues to evoke both tradition and modern energy. 🎨
+- **Design Inspiration:**
+  - For a modern and vibrant design approach, we draw inspiration from [Flutterwave](https://flutterwave.com/eu).
+Their use of color, typography, and layout exemplifies how to create an engaging user experience that resonates with a diverse audience.

 ---